suavoo/gemsa-backend/README.md

 Gemsa-Backend API

 This is a node.js and express.js Backend API for an application where users can find likeminded people for social, civic or political projects.
+I use MySQL as the database and Sequelize as the ORM.

 Users:
 Users will be able to register with a username, valid email address and password.
 Once registered, login is possible via username and password.
 On their profiles, users can specify their location and tell others about themselves and what they are interested in in a bio as well as through adding issues they would like to address and the skills they will bring to a project.